mstefanwalker/store/README.md

 ## setup

-1) set up a server to be used as a backup and prefereably put a domain name on it.
+1) set up a server running ubuntu to be used as a backup and prefereably put a domain name on it.
 2) look in the `ansible` directory and replace any example files with your config and credentials
 3) from the `ansible` directory run `./install-ansible.sh`
 4) in the same directory, then run `ansible-playbook install-store.yml`